alexma99/AIP/README.md

-Analysis of information processes, labs
+Analysis of information processes, project